Appearance

 - They don't re-fire automatically.
 A failed webhook eventually marks failed; there's no "replay all failed deliveries" affordance today.

-- A single webhook fires to one URL.
-For multi-destination delivery, configure multiple webhooks or use a low-code orchestrator (Make.com, n8n).
+- A single webhook fires to one URL, on one event.
+For multi-destination or multi-event delivery, use a low-code orchestrator (Make.com, n8n) as the fan-out point.

 Need a managed connector built for you?